Ramprasad-Group/PSP/README.md

 LAMMPS can be installed separately or along with PySIMM.
 Make sure to add the PySIMM package to your PYTHONPATH and add PySIMM and LAMMPS command-line tools to your PATH as mentioned in the PySIMM documentation.

 Ambertools is available as a conda package and can be installed using the instructions provided in the following links: [https://ambermd.org/AmberTools.php](https://ambermd.org/AmberTools.php).
-Make sure to include the path for the antechamber executable as an environment variable "ANTECHAMBER\_EXEC" in ~/.bashrc file.
+Make sure to include the path for the Antechamber executable as an environment variable "ANTECHAMBER\_EXEC" in ~/.bashrc file.

 Following that, source your ~/.bashrc file.
-PSP will look for PATHs for PACKMOL, PySIMM, and LAMMPS while performing its tasks.
+PSP will look for PATHs for PACKMOL, PySIMM, LAMMPS, and Antechamber while performing its tasks.

 LigParGen and its dependencies: LigParGen requires the BOSS executable.
 Obtain a copy of it and set $BOSSdir variable in bash.
 For more information, see [http://zarbi.chem.yale.edu/ligpargen](http://zarbi.chem.yale.edu/ligpargen) and [http://zarbi.chem.yale.edu/software.html](http://zarbi.chem.yale.edu/software.html).
 To make LigParGen compatible with PSP, we updated it to include the following features: (1) the ability to store the output files in a user-defined directory; and (2) compatibility with the recent versions of Open Babel (v3.1.1), NetworkX (v2.5), and pandas (v1.2.4).
 Take note that we have not yet installed NetworkX; ensure that this is done.
 The updated LigParGen source code is redistributed as part of the PSP package.